thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 Origins may want to rate limit individuals, without identifying them.
 Service providers would like to ensure that their users are not abusive without necessarily coordinating with each and every origins or insting client traffics.
 In addition, origins may want to know a limited set of informations about a user such as thenir location, which they used to infer by deriving it from others, like IP, ASN, timing, browser fingerprint.

+Examples:

+- Add a signal to limit visual CAPTCHA challenge such as {{PRIVATE-ACCESS-TOKEN}},
+- Gating access to a resource for longstanding users such as {{LOX}},
+- Search engine with a fixed number of request such as {{PRIVACY-PASS-KAGI}},
+- Selective disclosure of a credential attribute (location, age) such as {{PRIVATE-PROOF-API}}.

 ### A multi-tenant system